Explain a Forecast from Time Series Models with Dependence-Aware (Conditional/Observational) Shapley Values

 If

-(the default), internal functions are used for natively supported model classes, and checking is disabled for unsupported model classes.
+NULL(the default), internal functions are used for natively supported model classes, and checking is disabled for unsupported model classes.
 Can also be used to override the default function for natively supported model classes.- verbose

 String vector or NULL.
 Controls verbosity (printout detail level) via one or more of